 I usually ask people to bring something when I send them an invitation.
 If it's a small party, I'll just ask them to bring a side or dessert that goes with what we're having.
 If it's a larger party, I'll break it down by last name so we don't have 30 people who all bring drinks and no sides.
 Here's an example of how I would do that:

 Doing it this way allows people to contribute and you're only having to spend your money on a portion of the meal versus the whole thing!

 Pro Tip: Take the last name into consideration when you make your list.
 If you have 10 families coming who all have a last name that begins with “A” and only 2 from the “R-Z” letters, then rethink how you ask them to bring things!

 DON'T THROW OUT YOUR LEFTOVERS

 This is a big one!
 Once your party is over, keep all of your leftover food.
 You can repurpose it into food that your family will use, even that half-empty soda bottle!
-Use the tips in THIS post to creatively use up all of that party food.
+We have tons of tips to use up that leftover party food creatively!

 FOCUS ON HOW YOU SERVE YOUR FOOD

-One super inexpensive way that will make a big impact when you're entertaining on a budget is to focus on how you serve your food!
+One super inexpensive way to make a big impact when you're entertaining on a budget is to focus on how you serve your food!
 Follow these tips and you'll feel super fancy without spending very much money.